mkner/robo-pid/docs/index.rst

 robo-pid
 *********

-A Python PID Controller that can handle the combined kinematic and dynamic complexity of for mobile robotics.
+**RoboPID** is Python PID Controller that can handle the combined kinematic and dynamic complexity of mobile robotics.
 The controller implements timestep integration that can be used in discretized time regulators.

 .. toctree::